vernak2539/words-byvernacchia/src/content/blog/2024/04/snapshot-testing-sucks.md

 First, you have nine teams (30+ people) working on a single codebase.
 They each own their individual areas of the codebase.
 The way CODEOWNERS has been set up requires approvals by each team when their files are changed.

-Second, common components (think something like a design system) are used across the codebase.
+Second, common components/depenenceis are used across the entire codebase.
+These could be something like a design system, or a framework, like React.

-When a common component is updated all the snapshots across the codebase need to be updated.
+When these are updated, all snapshots in the codebase need to be updated.
+This happened when React changed how Fragments are rendered (or Enzyme did, or whatever, you get the point).

 Now you need to get sign-off from the all teams.
 In my experience, it takes a long time and can result in a lot of merge conflicts if not done quickly.

 ## /endrant